smimram/satex/README.md

-It is inspired from [Catex](https://webusers.imj-prg.fr/~yves.guiraud/) (see also the [documentation](https://webusers.imj-prg.fr/~yves.guiraud/catex/catex.pdf)) for which the sources where unfortunately not available.
+It is inspired from [Catex](https://webusers.imj-prg.fr/~yves.guiraud/) (see also the [documentation](https://webusers.imj-prg.fr/~yves.guiraud/catex/catex.pdf)) for which the sources were unfortunately not available.

 In case you have a problem, please file a bug report at the following url:
 <https://github.com/smimram/satex/issues>.